-The people of Salem are whipped into a bloodthirsty frenzy by a series of distrustful and escalating misinterpretations after a group of teenage girls are accused of dancing devilishly in the woods.
-Rather than face consequences for their actions, the girls begin a chain of finger-pointing until neighbor turns against neighbor, whispers become testimony, fabrications become facts, and a once powerless teenage girl suddenly has the ability to decide the fate of all those around her.
-As the hearts of the townsfolk become poisoned, even stouthearted and virtuous farmer and family man John Proctor is falsely accused of witchcraft and must fight a corrupt court to protect his good name.
+The people of Salem are whipped into a bloodthirsty frenzy by a series of escalating misinterpretations after a group of teenage girls are accused of dancing devilishly in the woods.
+Fearing retribution, the girls begin a chain of finger-pointing until neighbor turns against neighbor, whispers become testimony, fabrications become facts, and a once powerless teenage girl suddenly has the ability to decide the fate of all those around her.
+As the hearts of the townsfolk become poisoned, even John Proctor, a principled farmer and family man, must wrestle with a corrupt court and his own transgressions to protect his innocent wife and his family’s good name.

 School performance tickets are available by visiting our Steppenwolf for Young Adults page.
 Performances Tuesday – Friday at 10am are reserved for school groups only.